 We have heard that sometimes there are tour guides at the national park who you can hire on the spot.
 We did not see any when we were there.
 However, you can always hire someone ahead of time.

-You will obviously pay a lot more for a guide rather than going yourself, but all guides are very knowledgeable and carry telescopes so you can get a close-up view of all wildlife.
+You will obviously pay more for a guide rather than going yourself, but all guides are very knowledgeable and carry telescopes so you can get a close-up view of all wildlife.
 Plus, there are some fun tours which combine visiting the national park with horseback riding, buggy reading, zip lining, etc.

 The other perk to hiring a guide is that most of these tours will include transportation from Jaco (or wherever you are staying).